 Roser Park is the first neighborhood to border the south end of Downtown St. Pete.
 You can literally walk from your peaceful historic neighborhood to the bustling mini-metropolis that is Downtown St. Pete.

 Living Downtown you will have to deal with a noisy atmosphere, traffic, sirens, loud bars etc. When living here you can go enjoy all the things to do downtown and come back to your peaceful retreat when you’re done.
-You can make the 10-15 minute walk home or pay $5 for a quick Uber.
+The sheer amount of vegetation absorbs the city noises and creates a peaceful oasis type feeling throughout the neighborhood.

 6. The Historic Homes